Matthew 3: Summary

+In the Jerusalem Bible (1966), this chapter launches the gospel's "narrative section" in which the Kingdom of Heaven is proclaimed.
+The Kingdom of Heaven is one of the key motifs within Matthew's gospel.
 The chapter opens with a portrait of John the Baptist.
 It describes his preaching, clothing, and diet, presenting him as a preacher in the wilderness prophesizing about the "wrath to come".
 The chapter then moves to a tirade, ascribed to John, against the Pharisees and Sadducees in which he warns them to repent.
 This includes the famous "brood of vipers" line at Matthew 3:7.
-Jesus then arrives from Galilee to be baptized, at a location about 70–80 miles from Nazareth, around the same section of Jordan river where Israelites crossed into the promised land under the leadership of Joshua.
+Jesus then arrives from Galilee to be baptized, at a location about 70–80 miles from Nazareth, around the same section of Jordan River where Israelites crossed into the Promised Land under the leadership of Joshua.
 The chapter closes with the Baptism of Jesus, the voice of the Father, and the appearance of the Holy Spirit in the form of a dove.

 Full text

-In the King James Version this chapter reads:
+In the King James Version, this chapter reads: